 The Waterfall Walking Track is is a pleasant enough walk through a variety of forest types at about 1200m of elevation in Kosciuszko National Park near Jindabynbe.
 As the name suggests there is a waterfall along the way, but I think the highlight is a collection of giant boulders.
 Not one of the glitzy alpine walks further up Kosciuszko Road but worthwhile for a change of scene.
 Continue reading “Waterfall Walking Track, Kosciuszko National Park NSW”

 Australia’s Kosciuszko National Park is a home to the nation’s highest ground, and its landscapes are uniquely attractive, if not always particularly dramatic.
-Well, that impression changed after climbing the isolated peak of Mount Sentinel (1900m), which provides excellent views of the so called Western Ranges.
+Well, that impression changed after climbing the isolated peak of Mount Sentinel (1900m), which provides excellent views of the so called Western Fall.
 Mostly out of reach for the casual day hiker, I hadn’t seen these rugged and sometimes near vertical drop offs before.
 But the Sentinel happens to stick out in the middle of it all, and hence provides some of the best views on all of the mainland.
 Continue reading “Mount Sentinel via Blue Lake & Mt Twynam, Kosciuszko National Park NSW”

 Excellent scenery on this walk taking in two of Australia’s highest peaks, and two of its alpine lakes, including the spectacular Blue Lake.